ICMS-conference/icms-conference.github.io/guidelines.md

 which sessions will be accepted, rejected or possibly merged.

-Accepted session chairs become PC members automatically; it is OK for session chairs to present in their own sessions; no money promised to sessions now (if we are lucky we might be able to give out some limited travel support to those in need; depends on sponsors, final decisions might come in rather late).
+Accepted session chairs become PC members automatically; it is OK for session chairs to present in their own sessions; usually no money promised to sessions for inviting people.

 Since the session chairs will become PC members, they will need to organize the review process, with the PC co-chairs taing the lead.